Is the Static Website Dead? Why Flat Design Is Now a Competitive Liability

 If the performance data is this clear, why do the vast majority of websites remain flat?
 The answer is structural, not intellectual.
 Most organizations are not choosing flat design because they evaluated the alternatives and preferred it.
 They are choosing flat design because their entire web infrastructure, from the CMS to the design team to the agency relationship, is optimized to produce exactly one thing: flat pages.

+According to Google research, the probability of bounce increases by 32% as page load time goes from one second to three seconds, and flat template sites typically load slower due to bloated third-party dependencies and unoptimized asset pipelines.
 The first barrier is tooling path dependence.
 WordPress, Webflow, Squarespace, and every major website builder are page-based systems.
 They think in rectangles.
 Headers, footers, sections, grids.
 Adding a Three.js scene to a WordPress page is not an incremental enhancement.
 It is a fundamental architectural departure that most teams are not equipped to execute.
 The tools that democratized web publishing also locked it into two dimensions.

 The second barrier is talent scarcity.
 Building immersive web experiences requires GPU programming knowledge, shader expertise, and spatial design thinking that most web designers and front-end developers do not possess.
 This is not a criticism of their skills.
 It is a recognition that 3D web development is a fundamentally different discipline from traditional front-end work.
 The talent pool is small, expensive, and in high demand.